Public Impediment List – Again

 I find that most ScrumMasters don’t have a list of impediments, even in their head.
 And it leads to a low level of activity (bordering on none, much too often) in removing impediments.
 One example of what they typically should have is: Better engineering practices (add XP things, one at a time).

 I agree of course that not every impediment can be put on the list.

 In Scrum we are working both with and against human nature.
 Yes, I agree it is human nature to want to hide.
 And yes we need transparency to be better.
 So, the solution is some common sense.
 More transparency, but we have to be reasonable.

-Ordered.
+Ordered?
 Yes.
-There are dependencies in implementing better engineering practices.
-For example.
+There are dependencies in implementing better engineering practices, for example.
 These need to be shown in the ordering.

-Listened.
+Listening.
 We need the list public so each member of the team knows they were listened to.
 Only if they see ‘their baby’ on the list, do they know it even got on the list.

 Those are my main arguments for a (mostly) public impediment list.